IAnalyzeGenomes/CallVars/README.md

 		snakemake --cores N

 After the worklow has run successfully, below listed files will be available for clinical review.
-If you are running more samples then you will see these files for all your samples.
+If you are running more samples, then you will see these files for all your samples.

-	1] CallVars/Reports/A_Germline.txt containing a filtered list of germline variants.
+	1] CallVars/Reports/A_Germline.txt contains a filtered list of germline variants.
-	2] CallVars/Reports/A_Somatic.txt containing a filtered list of somatic variants.
+	2] CallVars/Reports/A_Somatic.txt contains a filtered list of somatic variants.
-	3] CallVars/Reports/A_Germline_All.vcf containing a full list of germline variants.
+	3] CallVars/Reports/A_Germline_All.vcf contains a full list of germline variants.
-	4] CallVars/Reports/A_Somatic_All.vcf containing a full list of somatic variants.
+	4] CallVars/Reports/A_Somatic_All.vcf contains a full list of somatic variants.
-	5] CallVars/BQSR/A_PerBaseCov.txt containing coverage for each base.
+	5] CallVars/BQSR/A_PerBaseCov.txt contains coverage for each base.
-	6] CallVars/BQSR/A_PerBaseCov_LessThan20.txt containing bases for which coverage is less than 20.
+	6] CallVars/BQSR/A_PerBaseCov_LessThan20.txt contains bases for which coverage is less than 20.
-	7] CallVars/Reports/A_samtools.vcf containing a full list variants from samtools mpileup.
+	7] CallVars/Reports/A_samtools.vcf contains a full list variants from samtools mpileup.

 # <ins>CallVars Workflow:</ins>
 CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.